Darlene Hill

 Darling Princess Hill (formerly Darlene Hill) (born September 24, 1989) is a retired American artistic gymnast.
-She was at the height of her career in 2008 and was a 2008 Olympic trialist.
+She was at the height of her career in 2008 and competed at the 2008 Olympic trials.

 Early life

 Hill was born on September 24, 1989, in Newark, New Jersey, to parents, Tyrone Dixon and Vivian Hill.
 Three days after her birth, Darling's grandmother, Elouise Dixon, travelled to the hospital and took her home to Mount Laurel; to live with her.
 Soon after, Dixon took home Darling's younger sister, Melissa.
 Throughout Dixon's lifetime, she had raised twelve children; ten of whom were her own.
 Throughout Hill's childhood, her father occasionally visited her but she was yet to reunite with her mother, who lived in Newark.
 Hill sent information to her mother via her cousins.
 She would call to tell them when she won a meet or when she made the national team.
 She also sent her cousins a DVD of her gymnastics, so they could give it to her mother.
 Speaking out on her upbringing, Hill has stated, "although we didn't have money, we thought we were the richest people in the world!" and has stated that her grandmother was 'rich in spirit'.

 In 1993, at the age of four, Dixon enrolled Hill in gymnastics classes at Will-Moor School of Gymnastics, following a stint of doing dance classes.
 Instantly, her coach, Kim Bonus, found raw talent in Hill, saying, "I knew she had it!
 She had the sport, she had the power, she had the grace; she had it all!".
 In 2003, at the age of 13, she won the Level 9 Eastern National all-around title.